 Matthew A. Haltzman is a Martindale-Hubbell® peer reviewed trial attorney with Ring & Associates, P.C. where he practices personal injury law, criminal law, and civil litigation.
-Matthew was selected as a Super Lawyers® Rising Star for 2019 and is Lead Counsel verified in civil litigation, social security disability law, and criminal law.
+Matthew was selected as a Super Lawyers® Rising Star for 2019 and is Lead Counsel verified in civil litigation and criminal law.
 He was also named a “Top 40 Under 40” attorney by the National Trial Lawyers in 2018 and 2019.
 He is currently serving as the President of the Larimer County Bar Association (YLD).

 Since being admitted to the Colorado Bar, Matthew has successfully represented hundreds of plaintiffs in personal injury, wrongful death, and automobile cases in Colorado and in the Western United States.
 Matthew also dedicates a considerable amount of his practice towards defending clients charged with crimes in Federal and State Courts.

 Matthew also served as a judicial law extern to the Honorable Judge Richard L. Bourgeois, Jr. in the United States District Court for the Middle District of Louisiana.
 Prior to his judicial externship Matthew worked for the United States Attorney’s Office, Capital Crimes Unit, in the District of Puerto Rico, where he assisted the United States government in the prosecution of violent felons and offenders.
 In his second year of law school Matthew was selected for the prestigious Summer Legal Internship Program (SLIP) with the United States Attorney’s Office in the District of Wyoming.
 As a SLIP inductee Matthew obtained a “Confidential” level national security clearance and practiced federal criminal prosecution in Yellowstone National Park and Grand Teton National Park under Wyoming’s respective student-practice rules.